 Independent site visits are anticipated to take approximately 12 months to complete.
 This time frame began as SCDHHS started its site visits on day settings in late January 2016.
 Site visits to residential settings are anticipated to begin in July 2016.
-Residential settings subject to SCDHHS HCB Settings Quality Review Process (see page 30) may have a site visit earlier than July 2016.
+Residential settings subject to SCDHHS HCB Settings Quality Review Process (see page 26) may have a site visit earlier than July 2016.
 Assessment review.
 SCDHHS will individually review all setting-specific assessments to determine if each setting is or is not in compliance.
 To determine the level of compliance or non-compliance, SCDHHS will use the data collected during both the provider self-assessment and the independent site visit assessment.

-SCDHHS sent initial written feedback to Adult Day Health Care (ADHC) providers on their self-assessments on March 8, 2016.
-Initial written feedback was sent to DDSN Day services providers with facilities on March 22, 2016.
-Residential providers' self-assessments are under review Included in their written feedback will be SCDHHS' expectation that residential providers self-assess all of their settings to determine each setting's level of compliance with the new standards and establish any steps needed to come into compliance for any deficiencies.
-The initial feedback to residential providers was anticipated to be completed by February 29, 2016, but is now anticipated to be completed by April 29, 2016.
+Providers will receive initial written feedback from SCDHHS after review of the selfassessments.
+Included in this written feedback will be SCDHHS' expectation that providers selfassess all of their settings to determine each setting's level of compliance with the new standards and establish any steps needed to come into compliance for any deficiencies.
+The initial feedback to all providers is anticipated to be completed by February 29, 2016.